yamit1918/d-wv-7eap/README.md

 objective : stress test co-lab, github codespace
 method : in colab and gitlab codespace - lscpu = underlining tech
 result : both are great. github - faster.
-co-lab has an option to switch to GPU,
+co-lab has an option to switch to GPU, TPU
 significant performance improvment.

 This script provides a good foundation for CPU stress testing.
 By adjusting parameters one can tailor it to specific testing needs.